benyamin-naranjani/biotapredictor/README.md

 # BiotaPredictor

-**BiotaPredictor** is a containerized machine-learning platform for predicting **gut microbial drug depletion** from molecular structure.
+**BiotaPredictor** is a containerised machine-learning platform for predicting **gut microbial drug depletion** from molecular structure.

 The pipeline takes **SMILES input**, generates optimized **3D conformers**, computes **17,968 molecular descriptors** using **PaDEL**, and returns **depletion probability predictions** from four tuned machine-learning models.